Property Rights of Unmarried Couples in Spokane, Washington: Addressing Your Legal Interests

 - Recognizing property rights acquired during marriage-like relationships

-- Allowing for equitable division of jointly acquired assets
+- Allowing for division of jointly acquired assets

 - Applying community property-like principles to qualifying relationships

-- Protecting partners who have made non-financial contributions
+- Addressing partners who have made non-financial contributions

 - Providing legal remedies unavailable in many other states